Currently Browsing: vegetable

 4)...

-Posted on 7 March 2009 | 24 Comments |
+Posted on 7 March 2009 | 24 Comments

 It has been a while since I featured the step-by-step instructions on “how to make a smooth & springy fish paste”, and only recently have I found the time to make them again.
 With a few batches of fish paste stored in my freezer, I started browsing thru my collection of cookbooks to look for new fish paste recipes.
-Amongst them is a recipe I had tried that ended up with the most satifying results.
+Among them is a recipe I had tried that ended up with the most satisfying results.

 It...